comorment/matlabruntime/README.md

 This can be done in two step:

-1. Get the standalone application of your code via Matlab Compiler. (https://ch.mathworks.com/help/compiler/create-and-install-a-standalone-application-from-matlab-code.html)  This has been already done for you and added into container (/magicsquare/for_redistribution_files_only/magicsquare)
+1. Get the standalone application of your code via Matlab Compiler. (https://ch.mathworks.com/help/compiler/create-and-install-a-standalone-application-from-matlab-code.html)  This has been already done for you and added into container (/magicsquare/for_redistribution_files_only/magicsquare) and also given via `` magifsquare.zip ``

 2. Run the standalone application via Matlab Runtime.
-For example magigsquare.m is the default example which is given by Mathworks.
-We have  built and added it inside to container.
 You can this application within container as;

   ```
  singularity exec --no-home octave-matlab.sif /magicsquare/for_redistribution_files_only/magicsquare 5